nolar/kopf/docs/configuration.rst

 All the settings have reasonable defaults, so the configuration should be used only for fine-tuning when and if necessary.

-For more settings, see `kopf.OperatorSettings` and :kwarg:`settings` kwarg.
+For more settings, see :class:`kopf.OperatorSettings` and :kwarg:`settings`.

 Logging formats and levels